IvanSchulz/libuvccamera/README.md

 > Fork from saki4510t/UVCCamera -> metuuu/UVCCamera but without examples.
 >
 > The libusb, libuvc and libjpeg-turbo have been updated.
-Performance improved, some bugs fixed, Android-14 support.
+Performance improved, some bugs fixed, Android-14 support, H264 mode added.

 library to access to UVC web camera on non-rooted Android device